-Top dome mold build: So after inflating my wife’s exercise ball, I measured the circumference to figure out the diameter for the circle cut out.
-After a high school flash back, you take your CIR measurement divided by pi 3.14, and it gives you the diameter.
-I cut out my circle, inserted the ball and boom – inside dome created.
+1. Top dome mould build: So after inflating my wife’s exercise ball, I measured the circumference to figure out the diameter for the circle cut out.
+After a high school flashback, you take your CIR measurement divided by pi 3.14, and it gives you the diameter.
+I cut out my circle, inserted the ball and boom – an inside dome was created.

 FYI – There is an image that shows a bungee cord around the bottom of the ball.
 I had a fear of laying concrete on the top and the ball slipping through.
 I never used the bungee cord and I just simply inflated the ball slightly more, essentially wedging it.

-Once the mold was ready or when you think it is, it’s time to just say go for it and mix up the concrete.
+Once the mould was ready or when you think it is, it’s time to just say go for it and mix up the concrete.

-Concrete mix and molding to the top dome: So the mix I went with was Perlite/Portland Cement.
-I also added stainless steel needles for (fiber) strength.
+2. Concrete mix and moulding to the top dome: So the mix I went with was Perlite/Portland Cement.
+I also added stainless steel needles for (fibre) strength.

-I used a wheel barrow and your standard hoe with a chop chop action.
+I used a wheel barrow and your standard hoe with a chop-chop action.
 I started with 2.5 buckets of perlite and a half bucket of Portland Cement.
 Mixed together well.
-Then I added the SS needles, i saw online that someone said about 5% SS needed.
-I purchased 10lbs so i figured about 4 lbs should be plenty.
-I hope that over use is not overkill that’s going to be an issue later.
+Then I added the SS needles, I saw online that someone said about 5% SS was needed.
+I purchased 10 lbs so I figured about 4 lbs should be plenty.
+I hope that overuse is not overkill that’s going to be an issue later.